AdaVITS: Tiny VITS for Low Computing Resource Speaker Adaptation: Experiments

 \subsection{Model Configuration}

 To evaluate the performance of AdaVITS, some representative models, including \textit{Fastspeech 2 with HiFiGAN} and \textit{VITS} are compared in the experiments.
 In practice, two \textit{Fastspeech 2 with HiFiGAN} systems are compared, which are referred to as \textit{Fs2-o+HiFiGAN v1} and \textit{FS2-l+HiFiGAN v2}, respectively.
 Fs2-o is a standard Fastspeech 2 model, which follows the basic architecture in Fastspeech 2~\cite{DBLP:conf/iclr/0006H0QZZL21}.
-The difference is that the duration predictor and pitch predictor use 5 one-dimensional convolutions, and each convolution kernel is 5 for more prediction accuracy.
-Compared with original Fastspeech 2, the energy predictor is not used in Fs2-o.
+The difference is that the duration predictor and pitch predictor use 5 Conv1D layers with kernel size 5 for more prediction accuracy.
+Compared with the original Fastspeech 2, the energy predictor is not used in Fs2-o.
 Fs2-l is a lightweight version with reduced filter size and layers.
-Compared with Fs2-o, Fs2-l uses two FFT layers in both encoder and decoder, and the filter size is set to 768, hidden dimension is set to 128.
+Compared with Fs2-o, we use two FFT layers in both encoder and decoder of Fs2-l and set the filter size and hidden dimension to 768 and 128.
 As for the vocoder, compared with HiFiGANv1, HiFiGANv2 is a lightweight version, and the details can be found from ~\cite{DBLP:conf/interspeech/SuJF20}.
 This Fs2-l+HifiGANv2 has similar model parameters and computational complexity with the proposed AdaVITS, designed for comparison purpose.

-In the AdaVITS, the duration predictor and all FFT blocks follow the configuration of Fs2-l.
-All encoders in the proposed approach consists of 2 FFT blocks and the post-net in Text2PPG follows~\cite{DBLP:conf/nips/RenRTQZZL19}.
-In the decoder, conv1d channels are [256, 384, 1026], and all kernels are set to 3.
+In the AdaVITS, AdaVITS-v1 means to use decoder-v1, AdaVITS-v2 means to use decoder-v2 described in Section 2.2.2.
+The duration predictor of AdaVITS and all FFT blocks follow the configuration of Fs2-l.
+All encoders in the proposed approach consists of 2 FFT blocks and the post-net follows~\cite{DBLP:conf/nips/RenRTQZZL19}.
+In the decoder, for the decoder-v1, conv1D channels are [256, 384, 1026], and all kernels are set to 3; and for the decoder-v2 , conv1D channels are [256, 384, 774] while the upsample rates are [5, 5, 2] and upsample hidden channels are [256, 192, 64].
+Through this method, decoder-v2 upsampling layers model low frequency from 0 to 4Khz, and iSTFT modeling high frequency from 4 to 16Khz.
+We follow \cite{yang2021multi} for all upsampling layers and residual network structures.
 The MCD and MSD follow the architecture of MSD in Glow-WaveGAN\cite{DBLP:conf/interspeech/CongYXS21}.
-Other settings are the same as VITS.
+Other settings are the same as the original VITS\cite{DBLP:conf/icml/KimKS21}.